- Nursery School

 How can I practice with my child at home?

 Parents receive monthly vocabulary lists and a description of the monthly unit of study, so that they remain aware of what students are doing at school.
 We encourage parents to practice basic vocabulary in Spanish when possible, and also to supplement their education in Spanish with books and conversations in English.
 For example, if we are studying about ocean animals at school, parents may want to read English books at home about the same topic, visit the aquarium or draw pictures together of ocean life.

 Are there opportunities for parent involvement?

-Spanish House hosts two yearly outdoor carnivals, as well as a yearly fundraiser for the Juvenile Diabetes Research Foundation, a service project with Avance and Bryan’s House each December, as well as holiday, teacher appreciation and graduation celebrations.
+Spanish House hosts two yearly outdoor carnival and a yearly service project each December, as well as holiday, teacher appreciation and graduation celebrations.
 We hold parent-teacher conferences twice a year.
 Preschool classrooms each have one or two parent coordinators to help organize events throughout the year.
 We welcome parent support at the school and are proud of our tight-knit family community.

 Do students participate in enrichment classes?